ifyyegwim/LEMP-STACK-IMPLEMENTATION/README.md

 Nginx has been installed successfully.

-*We need to add a rule in our EC2 configuration to open inbound configuration through port 80 and set the source to 0.0.0.0/0 so our Web Server can receive traffic and can be accessed both locally and from the Internet.*
+*We need to add a rule in our EC2 configuration to open inbound configuration through port 80 and set the source to 0.0.0.0/0 so our Web Server can receive traffic and can be accessed from the Internet.*

 <img width="1177" alt="Screenshot 2023-06-03 at 09 25 39" src="https://github.com/ifyyegwim/Breaking-into-DevOps/assets/134213051/d0ee3452-60ac-4e13-a56e-003d7b87ed55">